waleedahmad-dev/larifyjs/README.md

-# Larify
+# Larify Framework

-A Laravel-like framework for Node.js Express, designed to provide PHP developers with familiar structure and commands.
-Larify makes it easy to transition from Laravel to Node.js while maintaining the same development patterns.
+Larify is a Laravel-like framework for Node.js Express, designed to provide PHP developers with familiar structure and commands.
+Larify makes it easy to transition from Laravel to Node.js while maintaining the same development patterns and conventions.

 ## Features